privacysandbox/protected-auction-services-docs/inference_overview.md

 1. Optionally, ad techs can create models for non-private pieces (such as ads features) ahead of time, then materialize embeddings from those models into the ad retrieval server and fetch these embeddings at runtime.
-1. To make a prediction during a UDF, combine private embeddings from the inference service running in a TEE with non-private embeddings from UDF function arguments or the ad retrieval server store with an operation like a dot product.
+1. To make a prediction within a UDF, combine private embeddings (from inference within the TEE) with non-private embeddings (from UDF arguments or from the ad retrieval server) with an operation like a dot product.
 This is the final prediction.

 The following figure shows a factorized pCTR model broken into three parts,